Mensu/highlight.js/docs/language-guide.rst

 --------------

 A language definition is a JavaScript object describing the default parsing mode for the language.
-This default mode contain sub-modes which in turn contain other sub-modes effectively making the language definition a tree of modes.
+This default mode contains sub-modes which in turn contain other sub-modes, effectively making the language definition a tree of modes.

 Here's an example: